mikro-orm/mikro-orm/docs/docs/guide/05-type-safety.md

 reportParameters!: ScalarReference<ReportParameters | null>;
 ```

-Keep in mind that once a scalar value is managed through a `ScalarReference`, accessing it through MikroORM managed objects will always return the `Reference` wrapper.
-That can be confusing in case the property is also `nullable`, since the `Reference` will always be truthy.
+Keep in mind that once a scalar value is managed through a `ScalarReference`, accessing it through MikroORM managed objects will always return the `ScalarReference` wrapper.
+That can be confusing in case the property is also `nullable`, since the `ScalarReference` will always be truthy.
 In such cases, you should inform the type system of the nullability of the property through `ScalarReference<T>`'s type parameter as demonstrated above.
 Below is an example of how it all works:

 ```ts
 // Say Report of id "1" has no reportParameters in the Database.